 We have also added new useful information to the snapshot menu, the collection Span.
 It's the period of time between the oldest and newest device collection times in the Snapshot.
 In this way, customers can understand how old the oldest collection is, as well as how far apart the collection stretched for the given network.

-For more information on Partial Collection check this video below or the Snapshot documentation page in the Getting Started section.
+For more information on Partial Collection check the Snapshot documentation page in the Getting Started section.

 Stay tuned for more enhancement on Collection and Processing Time!